-Investigations of Employee Misconduct
+Investigations of Allegations of Employee Misconduct

 Managers are required to notify the BC Public Service Agency promptly after being made aware of allegations of employee misconduct that, if confirmed, may result in discipline.
 In these circumstances, managers must first consult with an Agency representative before commencing any review, investigation or suspension of an employee.